quinlan-lab/mutator-epistasis-manuscript/manuscript.md

 Finally, we calculate the $1 - p$ percentile of the distribution of those maximum distances to obtain a genome-wide cosine distance threshold at the specified value of $p$.
 ](images/fig-distance-method.png){#fig:distance-method width=8.5in}

-### Re-identifying the mutator allele on chromosome 4 in the BXDs
+### Re-identifying a mutator allele on chromosome 4 in the BXDs

 We applied our inter-haplotype distance method to 117 BXDs (*Materials and Methods*) with a total of 65,552 *de novo* germline mutations [@PMID:35545679].
 Using mutation data that were partitioned by 1-mer nucleotide context, we discovered a locus on chromosome 4 that was significantly associated with mutation spectrum variation (Figure {@fig:distance-results}a; maximum adjusted cosine distance of 1.20e-2 at marker ID `rs27509845`; position 118.28 Mbp in GRCm38/mm10 coordinates).